Assassinations of Iranian nuclear scientists: Seyed Amir Hossein Feghhi

+Alleged perpetrators

+There has been speculation about the identity of the perpetrators.
 Iran blamed Israel and the U.S. for the assassinations.
 Secretary of State Hillary Clinton categorically denied any U.S. role in the killings, a denial called "plausible" by analysts given the reported lack of U.S. intelligence assets in Iran.
 Israel neither confirmed nor denied its role in the killings.
+Iranian officials also blamed British intelligence agencies.
+Mahmoud Alavi, Iran's intelligence minister, said the person who planned the killing was "a member of the armed forces" indirectly suggesting that the perpetrator might have been from the Islamic Revolutionary Guard Corps (IRGC).
+Other suspects included Iranian opposition groups such as intelligence operatives from Arab countries opposed to the Iranian government, and the United States.
+Also, other groups such as the MEK have been accused, although a senior State Department official later denied their involvement.

-In early 2011 Majid Fashi confessed to the killing of Masoud Alimohammadi on Iranian state television, saying that he had trained for the operation at a Mossad facility near Tel Aviv.
+In early 2011, Majid Jamali Fashi confessed to the killing of Masoud Alimohammadi on Iranian state television, saying that he had trained for the operation at a Mossad facility near Tel Aviv.
 Fashi was executed in May 2012.
 That month, Iranian authorities announced the arrest of another 14 Iranians – eight men and six women – described as an Israeli-trained terror cell responsible for five of the attacks on Iranian scientists.
 Iran's IRTV Channel 1 broadcast a half-hour documentary, Terror Club, which included "the televised confessions of the 12 suspects allegedly involved in the killings of Ali-Mohammadi, Shahriari, Rezaeinejad, and Roshan, and the attempted killing of Abbasi."

-According to Time, Western intelligence officials confirmed the cracking of two Mossad-backed espionage rings by Iranian intelligence.
+According to Time magazine, Western intelligence officials confirmed the cracking of two Mossad-backed espionage rings by Iranian intelligence.
 Officials in the Obama administration also reportedly confirmed Israeli involvement.
 According to Dan Raviv, Mossad officials were "pissed off and shocked" to see their intelligence assets paraded on Iranian television.
 After the arrests, Iran said it was confident it had arrested all those responsible for the attacks.
-Time said that Iran attempted to retaliate against Israel for the assassinations by launching up to 20 hastily-organized attacks on Israeli diplomatic missions around the world in 2012, none of which were successful.
+Time magazine said that Iran attempted to retaliate against Israel for the assassinations by launching up to 20 hastily organized attacks on Israeli diplomatic missions around the world in 2012, none of which were successful.